Open Search

 Open Navigation

-If you want to make a meaningful difference with your career, becoming a social worker can help you do just that.
+If you want to make a meaningful difference in your career, becoming a social worker can help you do just that.
 Social workers help improve the lives of vulnerable populations and advocate for positive change within their communities through different types of social work.

 Beyond that, what do social workers do exactly?
 Since social work is such a broad field, social workers’ daily duties can vary greatly from one setting to the next.